How to understand statisticsSunday 23 October, 13.10 - 13.50 , Frobisher Auditorium 1 Festival Attractions

 This session will be a short presentation on the uses and abuses of statistics, followed by an interactive session on how to understand statistics for yourself.

-national coordinator, Debating Matters Competition, Institute of Ideas
+national coordinator, Debating Matters Competition, Academy of Ideas